 Hiking Trails in Scottsdale

-Camelback Mountain (Cholla Trail) - One of the more popular desert mountain hikes along the iconic camelback humps.
+Camelback Mountain (Cholla Trail) - one of the more popular desert mountain hikes along the iconic camelback humps.
 Put your best hiking boots on because this is one of the longer and more challenging options.
 There will be times it feels like a climb where you have to use your hands to make your way up the steep parts.
 Allow at least 2 hrs for this hike to have time for a quick rest at the top while enjoying the spectacular views.

-Piestewa Peak Summit Trail - Offers amazing views and is shorter (around 1.5 hours) and a bit easier than Camelback.
+Piestewa Peak Summit Trail - offers amazing views and is shorter (around 1.5 hours) and a bit easier than Camelback.

-Papago Park - Perfect if you prefer a nice jog or easy walk in the midst of the Arizona desert landscape.
+Papago Park - perfect if you prefer a nice jog or easy walk in the midst of the Arizona desert landscape.

 pin this Article - Scottsdale Getaway | A Detailed Scottsdale Travel Guide

-See my other USA blog posts
+See my other Arizona and Scottsdale blog posts

 Have any recommendations to add to my Scottsdale getaway guide?
 Let me know in the comments below!